ITMO-Photonics/laboratory-1-sombrelle/README.md

 $ git clone https://github.com/.../math-comp-tech-lab1

-Do some editing with the local project
+[Perform some work with your local project]

 To upload the changes you made locally to the github project: